2021 Centrobasket Women

-The 2021 Centrobasket Women was the 22nd edition of the Centrobasket and held in the city of San Salvador from 24 to 28 March 2021.
+The 2021 Centrobasket Women was the 22nd edition of the women's Centrobasket.
+The tournament was held in the city of San Salvador, El Salvador, from 24 to 28 March 2021.
 Puerto Rico won their third overall title.

 Originally, six teams were about to feature but Cuba withdrew because of the COVID-19 pandemic.

 The top four teams qualified for the 2021 FIBA Women's AmeriCup.

-Standings

-Results
+Final standings

+Match results

-All times are local (UTC−4).
+All times are local (Central Standard Time – UTC-6).

-All-Tournament Team
+Awards

 The MVP and all-star team was announced on 29 March 2021.